William-Yeh/docker-ansible/README.md

 - OS: Debian (jessie, wheezy), Ubuntu (xenial, trusty, precise), CentOS (7, 6), Alpine (3).

-- Ansible: three version series -
+- Ansible: four series -

   1. the most recent *stable* version;
   2. old 1.9 version;
-  3. the *experimental* version.
+  3. the *experimental* version;
+  4. for building *minimal* images from playbooks; i.e., the Ansible body will be removed when mission completed.

 ## Images and tags